 And that word “experience” is really pivotal.
 Yes, the Trans Cascadia is a race, but that term undersells the event.
 The four-day race is interspersed with catered gourmet meals from award-winning chefs.
 This isn’t a “camp in the parking lot and eat cold ramen between stages” sort of thing.
 This is a well supported, well fed, and well supplied with beer experience.

 A lot of the Trans Cascadia’s magic comes from its infrastructure.
 Running shuttles on the trails it takes place on, outside of a race scenario would be logistically overwhelming.
 The same goes for trying to run a self-supported four-day camping mission in the area.
 There’s no way you’d ever get to experience a gourmet meal after any of these rides in any other context.
 If you want to get out and experience raw backcountry trails in the Pacific Northwest, there’s no better way to do it than the Trans Cascadia.

 If the Trans Cascadia wasn’t already on your bucket list, move it to the very top and make it a priority.
 In recent years, word has gotten out, and spots in the race are in high demand.
 So get on the waiting list, and sign up early.
 Book your flights, box your bike up and pack an extra bag of bike gloves and socks.
 You’re going to need them.
 Four days of the best mountain biking of your life await.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Cascade Mountains using the map below!